materialsvirtuallab/nano266/labs/lab4/README.md

 # Q1 (20 points): The (100) surface of Al

-We will first start by calculating the energy of the (100) surface in Al. You need to perform a convergence with respect to both slab and vaAlum size.
-Use an energy cutoff of 30 Ry with a $k$-point grid of 16 $\times$ 16 $\times$ 1.
+We will first start by calculating the energy of the (100) surface in Al. You need to perform a convergence with respect to both slab and vacuum size.
+Use an energy cutoff of 30 Ry with a $k$-point grid of 16 $\times$ 16 $\times$ 1 for the slab calculations.

 1. Start by first finding the equilibrium structure of fcc Al. You have already done this in lab 3, but we are going to do this again using the SCF method,